Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Bleeding

-Enoxaparin sodium, like other anticoagulants, should be used with caution in conditions with increased risk of bleeding, such as:
+Enoxaparin sodium, like other anticoagulants, should be used with caution in conditions with an increased risk of bleeding, such as:

-– hemostasis disorders;
+· hemostasis disorders;

-– history of peptic ulcer disease;
+history of peptic ulcer;

-– severe arterial hypertension;
+· severe arterial hypertension;

-– diabetic retinopathy;
+· diabetic retinopathy;

-– neurosurgical or ophthalmic surgery;
+neurosurgical or ophthalmological surgery;

 Bleeding in elderly patients

-Renal failure
+Kidney failure

-In patients with severe renal impairment (creatinine clearance â¥15 and <30 ml/min) there is a significant increase of sodium enoxaparin exposure, therefore it is recommended to perform dose adjustment during both prophylactic and therapeutic use of the drug.
-Although no dose adjustment is required in patients with mild to moderate renal dysfunction (creatinine clearance 30 – 50 ml/min or 50 – 80 ml/min), close monitoring of such patients is recommended, and biological monitoring with measurement of anti-Xa activity may be considered (see sections “Pharmacokinetics” and “Dosage and administration”, subsection “Patients with renal dysfunction”).
+In patients with severe renal impairment (creatinine clearance ≥15 and <30 ml/min), there is a significant increase in the exposure of enoxaparin sodium, therefore dose adjustment is recommended for both prophylactic and therapeutic use of the drug.
+Although no dose adjustment is required in patients with mild to moderate renal impairment (creatinine clearance 30–50 ml/min or 50–80 ml/min), close monitoring of such patients is recommended, and biological monitoring with measurement of anti-Xa activity may be considered (see sections “Pharmacokinetics” and “Dosage and Administration”, subsection “Patients with Impaired Renal Function”).

 Low body weight